-Initially, the sensation of the growth can feel very sensitive.
-Some words we have heard describing the feelings are: pressure, slightly painful, itchy, hot-feeling, hard all the time.
+Initially, the sensation of growth can feel very sensitive.
+Some words we have heard describing the feelings are pressure, slightly painful, itchy, hot-feeling, feeling hard all the time.
 One study found that the discomfort that some people experienced with bottom growth resolved around six months of treatment.

 Hypersensitive growth can be uncomfortable when brushing against underwear.
 Some people will try different cuts of underwear (i.e. boxers instead of briefs) or underwear made of softer types of fabrics to decrease discomfort (or none at all!).
 Others use lube or moisturizer to help.

 In terms of sexual function, many describe changes in their orgasms and in the kind of touch that feels gratifying.
 Some people describe feeling a more erection-like sensation when aroused.

 There are options for those looking for more bottom growth, but there is no surefire way to guarantee it will happen.

 However, there are a few strategies that people have told us that work for them to maximize bottom growth.
 You can use a clitoral pump to increase the size of your bottom growth.
 Pumps can be used before starting T or while on T, and some find using lube while pumping to be helpful.